Improving Language Agents through BREW: Bootstrapping expeRientially-learned Environmental knoWledge

-Figure \ref{fig:ssbench_tsne} shows the t\-sne clustering of knowledge learned by A-mem and \method.
-The \method~KB is highly structured and domain-adaptive (see Appendix \ref{prompt:ssbench_kb} for the learned KB).
-The embedding was done using \texttt{text-embedding-3-large}, where every A-mem entry, and every keyword heading in \method~represents a point in the t-SNE embedding space.
+Figure~\ref{fig:ssbench_tsne} shows the t-SNE clustering of knowledge learned by A-mem and \method.
+The \method~KB is highly structured and domain-adaptive (see Appendix~\ref{prompt:ssbench_kb} for the learned KB).
+The embedding was done using \texttt{text-embedding-3-large}, where every A-mem entry and every keyword heading in \method~represents a point in the t-SNE embedding space.

 The t-SNE visualization of the KB concept embeddings reveals that the knowledge learned by the \method~framework is semantically coherent, forming a dense cluster.
 This is in stark contrast to the sparse and diffuse memory representation of the A-mem baseline, suggesting that \method's distillation process produces a more structured and less noisy knowledge base.
 Analyzing the KB content further reveals that the structure of this knowledge is highly adaptive to the agent's environment.
-For SpreadsheetBench, the KB is dominated by abstract formula logic and declarative facts.
-For OS World, it is primarily procedural, containing step-by-step instructions for GUI navigation.
-For Tau Bench, the KB contains a blend of high-level strategy and procedural tool-use instructions, reflecting the dual demands of conversational reasoning and API execution.
+For \benchss, the KB is dominated by abstract formula logic and declarative facts.
+For \benchosworld, it is primarily procedural, containing step-by-step instructions for GUI navigation.
+For \benchtau, the KB contains a blend of high-level strategy and procedural tool-use instructions, reflecting the dual demands of conversational reasoning and API execution.
 This demonstrates that the agent is not simply memorizing trajectories but is building a structured, internal model of its environment tailored to the specific challenges it faces.